Office Closed to Public - Staff Working Remotely Due to COVID-19

 UGA Extension Camden County works through a unique partnership through state and local county government, the University of Georgia and the US Department of Agriculture.
-Extension strives to enrich the lives of its constituents through education programing in a many different program areas including Agricultural & Natural Resources (ANR), 4-H Youth Development , and Family & Consumer Sciences (FACS).
+Extension strives to enrich the lives of its constituents through educational programing in many different program areas including Agricultural & Natural Resources (ANR), 4-H Youth Development , and Family & Consumer Sciences (FACS).
 The Camden Office has onsite ANR and 4-H agents.
 Have questions or want to know more?
 Find us on Facebook or contact us at:

 Woodbine, GA 31569